 Ube Halaya is a Filipino dessert made from purple yam or “Ube ” as we call it.
 The recipe is actually really simple and so is the process, but I have to warn you though that it requires muscle power and patience…lots of it!
 Maybe that is why Ube Halaya is usually only served at special occasions because of the time and work it requires, but do not get discouraged because it is worth all the effort and with the new kitchen gadgets nowadays it can be a lot easier.

 Ube Halaya is usually served cold.
 It can be eaten as dessert as it is with or without the usual topping of Latik or grated cheese.
 But it can also be used for making other desserts like ice cream, cake, filling for hopia and so on.

 - Return the yam mixture back to the pan and add the remaining ingredients.
-Turn heat into medium-low and let it simmer, while stirring regularly, for another 20-30 minutes or until it turns into a thick, sticky dough and pulls away from the side of the pan when stirring.
+Turn heat to medium-low and let it simmer while stirring regularly, for another 20-30 minutes or until it turns into a thick, sticky dough and pulls away from the side of the pan when stirring.

 - Grease 2 -3 llanera generously with butter.
 Divide the Ube Halaya into the llanera and let it cool down to room temperature.
 Cover with plastic wrap and place in the fridge for at least 2 hours before serving.